amila-ku/go-locust/README.md

 go-locust-client is a library to control a locust deployment and get statistics.
 This is client allows to start/stop a locust load test and ramp up load test.

-Currently, go-locust-client requires Go version 1.13 or greater.
-I will try my best to test with older versions of Go, but due time constraints, I  haven't test with older versions.
+Currently, go-locust-client requires Go version 1.13 or greater and Locust 0.14 or higher.
+I will try my best to test with older versions of Go and Locust, but due time constraints, I haven't tested with older versions.

 This does not process client stats and presents information as it is.